Intro | What is Sauerkraut? | History | Benefits | Learn How to Make | Precautions | Shop

 The idea of culturing vegetables actually first originated as a way to preserve food so it could be stored without the need for refrigeration.

 Today this raw ferment is viewed as a superfood for the digestive system and known for its effects at reestablishing a balanced inner ecology.
-Also packed with nutrients, raw cultured vegetables help to rebuild the immune system as well as detoxify the body.
+Also packed with nutrients, raw cultured vegetables, like sauerkraut help to rebuild the immune system as well as detoxify the body.

 Many health experts agree that a healthy life begins with a healthy digestive tract.
-When digestion is "off track" it can effect many bodily functions and hinder the efficiency of the vital organs and glands.
-Our ability to digest the foods we eat keeps us in top shape for preventing acute and chronic illness and disease.
+When digestion is "off track" it can affect many bodily functions and hinder the efficiency of the vital organs and glands.

 Eating sauerkraut is the preventative approach to maintaining health at its root in the digestive system.

-The process is accomplished in a glass or ceramic fermentation jar or "crock" of some kind.
-The chopped or shredded veggies are pressed down tight, creating an oxygen free space.
-Typically some sort of heavy weight is placed on top, but it is not always needed.
+The process is achieved in a ceramic fermentation "crock" or most any type of glass jar.
+The chopped or shredded veggies are pressed down tight, creating an oxygen-free space.
+Typically, some sort of heavy weight is placed on top, but it is not always needed.

 Over the fermentation time, between 4-10 days (or much longer depending on how you like them), the veggies become soft, slightly pickled, tangy and very tasty.